mm80843/T3.5/docs/Benef/PBN__Benef_1154.md

 # __Track and trace infected individuals__

-## Name of the Benefit

-Helps identify individuals who came in contact with infected persons for testing and tracing

 ## Description of Benefits pertaining to Beneficiaries

 * [Enables prompt isolation and testing, reducing further transmission and facilitating containment efforts](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1286.md)